 Watching a movie is a great way to unwind.
 Image: Stacey Leasca

-In times of crisis or when things don’t go to plan, all you can do is make the most of what you’ve got and try to enjoy the time you have with your loved ones.
+In times of crisis or when things don’t go to plan, all you can do is make the most of what you have and enjoy time with your loved ones.
 There’s no need for a fancy, over-engineered setup – what matters is the much needed downtime with your family.

 Have you ever gone camping in your backyard?
 Let us know in the comments.